nasriaw/roadpy/README.md

 ``` python
 geometric_input_data.csv
 ```
+If you want to use other data, use the CSV format as in the example above

 ![](img/tabel_dan_chart_Vd_Ls.png)
 Figure 4.
 Vd - Ls relationship and its equations
 (ref: SE Dirjen Bina Marga Nomor 20/SE/Db/2021, page:125, AASHTO, 2011)